 - i.
-ECHA agrees with you that the provided Cat-App data can only be considered as a part of supporting evidence on read-across and grouping approach and that these data are not intended to replace standard information requirements. - ii.
-ECHA has outlined above a variety of methodological and scientific concerns which mean that it is not possible to independently assess the methods and results of Cat-App, and that the Cat-App data does not provide a basis to reliably predict the properties of the Substance.
+ECHA agrees with you that the provided Cat-App data can only be considered as a part of supporting evidence on read-across and grouping approach and that these data are not intended to replace standard information requirements. - ECHA has outlined above a variety of methodological and scientific concerns which mean that it is not possible to independently assess the methods and results of Cat-App, and that the Cat-App data does not provide a basis to reliably predict the properties of the Substance.
 You have, for example, not addressed point c above.
-According to ECHA's understanding, Cat-App's only purpose is to show that a similar biological response or fingerprint can be generated by a similar substance.
-Therefore, it seems that it may only achieve a pre-determined outcome which is considered biased. - There is not a robust justification for extrapolating from the results obtained with DMSO extracts in vitro compared with testing the whole substance in vivo.
+If it be the case that Cat-App's only purpose is to show that a similar biological response or fingerprint can be generated by a similar substance, suggesting that it aims at achieving a set outcome of the investigation, then this is an unreliable approach, since the approach may bias the outcome of the investigation. - There is not a robust justification for extrapolating from the results obtained with DMSO extracts in vitro compared with testing the whole substance in vivo.
 ECHA accepts that DMSO extracts 3-7 ring PAHs preferentially; but this is a different proposition to demonstrating that the material which is not extracted has known properties, and this latter aspect is not adequately addressed.
 For example, you have not provided results from testing on the material which is left after DMSO extraction of the Substance for all human health endpoints.